 We took our 200 Series Land Cruiser and 19ft Bushtracker Caravan.

-We booked through Travel With A Cause as it was slightly cheaper than booking with the SOT direct.
+We booked through Travel With A Cause as it was slightly cheaper than booking with the Spirit of Tasmania direct.

-Our research prior to going to Tasmania had us wondering where the best place to park was prior to jumping aboard the boat.
+Our research prior to going to Tasmania had us wondering where the best place to park was prior to jumping aboard the Spirit of Tasmania.
 Many comments we read mentioned there isn’t much parking available or it is costly!
 Our experience was great!!

 We arrived a few hours early but didn’t have any problems finding FREE parking close by.

-We parked one street back from Station Pier, left at 5pm and were boarding the boat shortly after.
+We parked one street back from Station Pier, left at 5pm and were boarding the Spirit of Tasmania shortly after.

 Boarding from Devonport was even easier!!
 We arrived with 40 minutes to spare so we parked on Wheeler Street and then made our way to the Spirit once we were able to check in.